Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

-Eq.\eqref{MBE} is the modified Boltzmann equation, which includes the non-local momentum non-conservation effect.
-Hence, this equation can be used to analyze how non-trivial friction pressure affects the energy fraction $\kappa_w$ or the GWs generated by fast-moving bubbles.
-If one ignores all non-local momentum structures and coordinate dependent of coupling, then we can prove that $F(k,z)\rightarrow Y^2f(k,z)(2\pi)\delta(\Delta p_z)$ and the above equation will return to the ordinary Boltzmann equation.
-Eq.\eqref{MBE} is slightly different from the Eq.\eqref{BE} even with the BQFT method.
-In Eq.\eqref{MBE}, the distribution function $f_\phi(k,z')$ is always tied with the information of the non-local momentum structure in Eq.\eqref{eq:inter}.
+Eq.\eqref{MBE} is the modified Boltzmann equation, which includes the momentum non-conservation effect.
+If one ignores all non-local momentum structures and coordinate dependence of coupling, then one can prove that $F(k,z)\rightarrow Y^2f_{\phi}(k,z)(2\pi)\delta(\Delta p_z)$ and Eq.~(\ref{MBE}) will return to the ordinary Boltzmann equation.
+To demonstrate the non-trivial physics of Eq.\eqref{MBE}, we can compare it with Eq.\eqref{BE:COMPARE}.
+By observing these two equations, one can immediately find that if we replace $F(k,z)$ in Eq.\eqref{MBE} with $f_a(k,z)|M_{a\rightarrow bc}|^2/L$, one can obtain Eq.\eqref{BE:COMPARE}.
+To get a better understanding, we can write the amplitude in Eq.\eqref{BE:COMPARE} by using its definition at BQFT discussion above, leading to

+By comparing Eq.,\eqref{BQFT:AMP} and Eq.\eqref{eq:inter}, we can find that the only differences between those two equations are how we describe the amplitude.
+In Eq.\eqref{MBE}, the distribution function $f_\phi(k,z')$ is always linked with the the non-local momentum structure in Eq.\eqref{eq:inter}.
 Thus, it is a non-local integro-differential equation for the distribution function.
 On the contrary, Eq.\eqref{BE} is a local equation of the distribution function although the interaction in the BQFT method contains momentum non-conservation brought by the non-local background field.
 But we will prove in the next subsection that two equations give the same friction force under Approximation-3.